 The results and discussions that follow are reflective of how our executive management monitors the performance of our reporting segments.
 We supplement the reporting of our financial information determined under generally accepted accounting principles ("GAAP") with certain non-GAAP financial measures, including, as applicable, "adjusted" compensation and benefits, operating expenses, operating profit, operating margin, other income (expense), pre-tax income, net income and earnings per share.
 These adjustments reflect the non-comparable items discussed below.
-We believe that these adjusted financial results and assessing our prospects for future performance.
+We believe that these adjusted financial measures provide meaningful information to assist investors and analysts in understanding our financial results and assessing our prospects for future performance.
 We believe these adjusted financial measures are important indicators of our recurring results of operations because they exclude items that may not be indicative of, or are unrelated to, our underlying operating results and provide a useful baseline for analyzing trends in our underlying businesses.
 Additionally, these adjusted financial measures are used internally by management for the determination of incentive compensation awards, business unit operating performance analysis and business unit resource allocation.